Refugees' Hopes Dim with Angela Merkel's Political Career

 On Monday morning, as they watched German Chancellor Angela Merkel announce her failure to form a new government, the Alsaho family of Syrian refugees understood their small role in the Chancellor’s troubles.
 They sympathized with her – the leader whose openness toward refugees they have always admired.
 But they feared what her predicament would mean for their chances of making Germany their home.

 One of the main issues that blocked Merkel’s efforts to form a coalition government was the treatment of families like the Alsahos, who have been split and scattered across two continents by the Syrian civil war.
-Once they are granted asylum in Germany, should such refugees be allowed to invite their relatives to join them from abroad.
+Once they are granted asylum in Germany, should such refugees be allowed to invite their relatives to join them from abroad?
 Or should such families be kept apart?

 It’s a question that Merkel’s would-be partners in the coalition couldn’t resolve even after a month of tense negotiations.
 Among the four political parties involved in the talks, only one of them – the left-wing Greens – have wanted to allow the so-called “family reunifications” for refugees in Germany.
 Merkel and most of her conservative allies have sought to restrict the practice, in part by capping the number of new refugee arrivals at 200,000 per year.